NYULibraries/dlts-open-square/README.md

 ## Build

+For local, dev, or stage, in ordder to access the stage API, connect to NYU VPN (all traffic).

 To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory.
 To get the latest remote info, use the ignoreCache flag.
 For a rebuild that does not require the latest remote assets, omit the ignoreCache flag.
 For example:
   * hugo --ignoreCache -e local
   * hugo --ignoreCache -e dev